Linear theory and violent relaxation in long-range systems: a test case: Introduction

 The motivation of the present study is then twofold: Firstly and mostly, one wishes to tackle the linear study of the unmagnetized cold HMF equilibria, within a finite-$N$, therefore exact, framework; secondly, the ensuing nonlinear dynamics is briefly addressed to show that the thermalization of cold unmagnetized HMF systems finely illustrates Lynden-Bell's concept of violent relaxation for long-range systems.

 In Section \ref{sec_linear}, we shall establish the finite-$N$ framework used for the linear stability derivation.
 In Section \ref{section_linearN}, we shall calculate the exact linear growth rates for two finite-$N$ equilibria, both of zero temperature and zero magnetization, and compare them to numerical simulations.
-Section \ref{sec_random} is dedicated to a random matrix approach for the calculation of non-deterministic symmetric initial states growth rates.
-Section \ref{section_vlasov} tackles the general case, including the spatially inhomogeneous ones by introducing a fluid approach based on Vlasov framework.
+Section \ref{sec_random} is dedicated to a random matrix approach for the calculation of symmetric non-deterministic initial states growth rates.
+In Section \ref{section_vlasov}, we eventually derive the linear theory in the $N \rightarrow \infty$ limit using a fluid approach derived from the Vlasov equation for a vanishing temperature.
 Section \ref{section_violent} ends this study by discussing the connections between the linear features just derived and the HMF thermalization properties.
 The dynamics of the cold unmagnetized HMF model is proposed as a paradigm of violent relaxation.